-Those credit card offers you routinely get in the mail telling you that you're "prequalified" are a prime example.
-This just means that you've been selected to apply for a card.
-It doesn't mean you've been approved for a card...because no one has actually looked at your entire credit report yet.
+Those credit card offers you routinely get in the mail saying you're "prequalified" are a prime example.
+This just means you've been selected to apply for a card.
+It doesn't mean you've been approved for a card because no one has actually looked at your entire credit report yet.
 They've simply looked at a profile of you.
 These are soft inquiries, and they're nothing to fear.

 The same applies when you ask for a copy of your own credit report, or if you give a potential employer permission to look at your report.
 These are both soft inquiries as well, as are any requests from your auto insurance company for purposes of establishing your policy premiums.